Get Your Stress Leave Certificate Online

 Work-related stress in the UK: the scale of the problem

-Source: HSE, Work-related stress, anxiety or depression statistics in Great Britain, 2023.
+Source: HSE, Health and safety at work: summary statistics for Great Britain, published November 2025, covering 2024/25.
+An estimated 1.9 million workers reported work-related ill health of all kinds over the same period, and 409,000 of the stress, depression or anxiety cases were new.
 These figures demonstrate why workplace stress is treated as a serious health and safety risk under UK law, and why employers have explicit legal obligations to assess and manage it.

 When Do You Need a Stress Leave Certificate?